fredfeng/CS162/homework/hw3/README.md

 You can now run your meta-circular interpreter.
 Type `dune exec bin/repl.exe` in your terminal.
 Once you're in the REPL, type `+meta` to enter meta-circular mode.
 In this mode, if you type an expression, the REPL will
-1. Desugar all integers, booleans, lists and products into lambda functions, using the encodings that you wrote in `encodings.ml`.
+1. Desugar all integers, booleans, lists and products into lambda functions, using the encodings that you wrote in `encodings.txt`.
 2. Normalize the expression a little bit
-3. Invoke the meta-circular interpreter you wrote in `meta.lp`, instead of the OCaml `eval` function, to perform the evaluation.
+3. Invoke the meta-circular interpreter (consisting of `subst` and `eval`) you wrote in `encodings.txt`, instead of the OCaml `eval` function, to perform the evaluation.
 4. Print the result of the meta-circular interpreter.

 For example, you can try the following: